Tuk Tuk Tours

 Thailand is famous for it’s massages and Wat Pho in Bangkok is the home of Thai Massage, as it is the most recognised place for masseuses to train.
 You will find massage parlours everywhere.
 If you are looking for reputable ones there are reputable chains like Healthland, Let’s Relax, and Asian Herb Association.
 Whilst most massage shops offer a range of massages we would obviously recommend a traditional Thai massage or foot massage.
 Expect to pay 300-400THB for a 1 hour Thai Massage.

 At the end of the day, what better way to relax than sipping a beer or cocktail in a rooftop bar with great views of the city.
 Rooftop bars are very popular and there are some very famous ones in Bangkok.
 New ones are opening all the time.
-Here are our recommendations of the best rooftop bars in Bangkok
+Some of the most famous are Sirocco (at The Lebua) and Vertigo (at Banyan Tree) Here are our recommendations of the best rooftop bars in Bangkok

 We just launched eScooter tours in Bangkok and this is a really fun way to explore the city.
 Either explore the historic area of Rattanakosin or get off the beaten path.